cisco/mindmeld/source/userguide/auto_annotator.rst

 		...
 	}

-If a :class:`SpacyAnnotator` is created using the command-line with will use the value for :attr:`spacy_model_size` that exists in the config during instantiation.
+If a :class:`SpacyAnnotator` is created using the command-line, it will use the value for :attr:`spacy_model_size` that exists in the config during instantiation.

 A similar approach can be taken for custom Annotators.